EGPA (formerly Churg-Strauss Syndrome)

 Eosinophilic granulomatosis with polyangiitis (EGPA, formerly Churg-Strauss Syndrome) is a disease caused by inflammation (swelling) that occurs in certain types of cells in your blood or in your tissues.
 Everyone who gets EGPA has a history of asthma and/or allergies.
 It can affect many of your organs.

 Almost all people with EGPA have increased numbers of "allergic type" blood cells called eosinophils.
 Eosinophils are a type of white blood cell that usually make up 5% or less of the total white blood cell count.
 In EGPA, eosinophils usually make up more than 10% of the total white blood cell count.
 In addition, most biopsies (tissue samples) contain clusters of cells called "granulomas" that may or may not involve blood vessels.
-The granulomas often include eosinophils and are therefore called "allergic granulomas."
-In fact, another name for EGPA is allergic granulomatosis.
-Some of the most serious cases of EGPA are related to vasculitis.

 What is vasculitis?

 Vasculitis is a general medical term that means inflammation of the blood vessels.
-When blood vessels become inflamed, several things can happen:
+When your blood vessels become inflamed, several things can happen:

 - They can narrow to the point of closing.
 This can cause damage to the organs from the loss of oxygen and nutrients that were being supplied by the blood.

 This inflammation causes injury to your lungs, nose, sinuses, skin, joints, nerves, intestinal tract, heart and/or kidneys and rarely the brain.

 How common is EGPA?

 It is an extremely rare disease – there are only two to five new cases a year per one million people.

 EGPA can occur in people of all ages, from children to the elderly.
 The average age that someone is diagnosed is between 35 and 50 years old.
 EGPA appears to affect men and women equally.